mike-thompson-day8/cljsbuild-none-test-seed/README.md

 How Does It work?
 ----------------------

-There's a pretty simple hack at the center of this which makes it all possible.
+There's a pretty simple hack at the center of this.

 First, you should look in `test.html`.
 Read the explanation in there.